 support good mental health.
 Read or listen to 13 mental

 Not surprisingly, reliance on foodbanks across Surrey has doubled during the pandemic and the Trussell Trust has warned that that this is just the tip of the iceberg as many will also have been helped by other community groups.
 In Woking alone, there has been a 77% increase in referrals processed with a shocking 185% more children represented.
 Volunteers at Woking have responded by working extra hard under very testing circumstances to provide emergency food parcels so that support is there for people struggling to afford essentials.

 YOU can do your bit too!
 Why not order a few extra items in your

-long-life rice and sponge puds and drinking chocolate - anything can be
+as well as long-life rice and sponge puds and drinking chocolate.
+And then drop

 RESIDENT SUPPORT FROM GUILDFORD BOROUGH COUNCIL

 If you are self-isolating, feel you need support or you would like to help others,

 · Call our Community Helpline on 01483 444400 or go online at www.guildford.gov.uk/home for help with food, prescription collection and support for yourself - or you can register a relative, friend or neighbour on their behalf (the helpline is open Mon-Thur 8.30am-5pm and Fri 8.30am–4.30pm).